cwoodside1278/Christie--HIVE-Lab/README.md

 - Most files created and edited by me can be found in the FDA-ARGOS [HIVE3](https://github.com/FDA-ARGOS/data.argosdb/tree/main/lib/HIVE3) folder.

 ## SlimNT
 slimNT has been developed to provide a curated, streamlined version of the NT database.
-Metagenomic analysis can be difficult and time consuming when querying against the 368001 genomes in NT, and the necessary indexing step is resource heavy; both time and computationally. slimNT aims to ##solve## that problem by strategically sub setting the NT database to create a compact, user-defined database that is tailored to specific needs.
+Metagenomic analysis can be difficult and time consuming when querying against the 368001 genomes in NT, and the necessary indexing step is resource heavy; both time and computationally. slimNT aims to _solve_ that problem by strategically sub setting the NT database to create a compact, user-defined database that is tailored to specific needs.

+This database file can be utilized in our CensuScope tool on the HIVE Platform.
+The CensuScope tool paper can be found [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC4218995/).

 The repository can be found here: [slimNT Repository](https://github.com/GW-HIVE/slimNT) All documentation files and code scripts under the [pipeline](https://github.com/GW-HIVE/slimNT/tree/main/pipeline) folder were updated and created by me.